 Introduction to Spark Commands

-Hadoop can be utilized by Spark in the following ways (see below):
+Spark can utilize Hadoop in the following ways (see below):

-- Hadoop YARN: Spark runs on Yarn without the need of any pre-installation.
+- Hadoop YARN: Spark runs on Yarn without the need for any pre-installation.

-- Spark in MapReduce (SIMR): Spark in MapReduce is used to launch spark job, in addition to standalone deployment.
-With SIMR, one can start Spark and can use its shell without any administrative access.
+- Spark in MapReduce (SIMR): Spark in MapReduce is used to launch the spark job and standalone deployment.
+With SIMR, one can start Spark and use its shell without administrative access.

 Components of Spark